Best Food for Maltipoo

 Maltipoo Nutritional Profile

-Dietary planning for Maltipoo starts with understanding this breed's 5-20 lbs (typically 8-14 lbs) physique and affectionate character.
+Feeding planning for a Maltipoo rests on two easy-to-observe inputs, the 5-20 lbs (typically 8-14 lbs) build and the affectionate behavioral profile, both translate directly into calorie and macronutrient choices.
 Over a 12-16 years lifespan, the right nutrition foundation prevents many common health issues.
 Maltipoo dogs with low to moderate (20-40 min daily) exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 Maltipoo's lower activity level means protein at 22-28% of calories is sufficient.
 Avoid over-rich formulas that can cause weight gain in less active dogs.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Maltipoo to maintain coat health and joint function.

 Life-Stage Feeding Guide for Maltipoo